-Raoul Wallenberg has been named an honourary citizen of the United States (1981), of Canada (1985), and of Israel (1986).
-Honourary citizenship is rarely conferred; in the U.S. it has happened eight times, in Canada six.
+- Raoul Wallenberg has been named an honorary citizen of the United States (1981), of Canada (1985), and of Israel (1986).
+Honorary citizenship is rarely conferred; in the U.S. it has happened eight times, in Canada five.

 - “Raoul Wallenberg.”
 David Metzler, Jewish Virtual Library, undated

 - “Raoul Wallenberg Biography.”
 Biography.com, March 15, 2016.

 - “The Swedish Schindler who Disappeared.”
 Rob Brown, BBC World Service, February 1, 2015.